pratheekhegde/hadba-API/README.md

 * [Apidoc] - Inline Documentation for RESTful web APIs
 * [MySQL] - The world's most popular open source database

-And of course openFFS itself is open source with a [public repository][dill] on GitHub.

 License
 ----